minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    If the existing standalone system points to the root of the drive, you must use a separate drive for the new deployment.

    If both old and new deployments are on the same host:

+   - Install the new deployment to a different path from the existing deployment.
    - Set the new deployment's Console and API ports to different ports than the existing deployment.

      The following commandline options set the ports at startup: